hannes-marais/innovation-algebra/README.md

 * :fire: Join the [Innovation Algebra Users Group](https://lu.ma/innovationalgebra).
 We have events to teach you how to innovate, create, and research.
 * Join the [GPT Framework Community](https://twitter.com/i/communities/1669253796118278144) to solve specialized problems.
-* Are you spending a lot of time using IA?
+* Are you spending a lot of time using IA (multiple hours)?
 Running into ChatGPT limits?
-Contact me for faster research and work arounds.
+Contact me for big research projects, speedups and work arounds.
 * Contact Hannes [@HiDeeeps](https://twitter.com/HiDeeeps).